-Table 2 Standards for activities located in the Medium Density Residential Precinct and the High Density Residential Precinct Non-compliance status 49.5.29.2 In the High Density Residential Precinct, the length of any building elevation above the ground floor level shall not exceed 32m. and visual dominance of the building 49.5.30 Garages RD 49.5.30.1 Garage doors and their supporting structures (measured parallel to the road) shall not exceed 50% of the width of the front elevation of the building which is visible from the street.
-Discretion is restricted to: a.
-External 49.5.30.2 Garages shall be setback a minimum of 0.5m from the front elevation of the building which is visible from the street. appearance, location and visual dominance of the building when viewed from the street; b.
-Effects on passive surveillance of the street; 49.5.31 Location of mechanical plant RD Externally mounted mechanical plant shall not be visible from the street or any public place.
-Discretion is restricted to: a.
+Table 2 Standards for activities located in the Medium Density Residential Precinct and the High Density Residential Precinct Non-compliance status 49.5.29.2 In the High Density Residential Precinct, the length of any building elevation above the ground floor level shall not exceed 32m. and visual dominance of the building 49.5.30 Garages 49.5.30.1 Garage doors and their supporting structures (measured parallel to the road) shall not exceed 50% of the width of the front elevation of the building which is visible from the street.
+49.5.30.2 Garages shall be setback a minimum of 0.5m from the front elevation of the building which is visible from the street.
+RD Discretion is restricted o: a.
 External appearance, location and visual dominance of the building when viewed from the street; b.
-Effects on residential amenity.
-49.5.32 Road noise - State Highway 6 NC Any new residential buildings or buildings containing Activities Sensitive to Road Noise, located within: 80m of the boundary of State Highway 6 where the speed limit is 70kmph or greater; or 40m of the boundary of State Highway 6 where the speed limit is less than 70kmph shall be designed and constructed to ensure that the internal noise levels do not exceed 40dB LA {eq(24h)} for habitable spaces.
-49.5.33 Staging development to integrate with transport infrastructure NC Development (except for utilities, the specified transport infrastructural works and other physical infrastructure) within the Te Pūtahi Ladies Mile Sub-Areas shown on the Structure Plan shall not occur prior to all the corresponding transport infrastructural works for the Sub-Area listed below being completed.
+Effects on passive surveillance of the street; 49.5.31 Location of mechanical plant Externally mounted mechanical plant shall not be visible from the street or any public place.
+RD Discretion is restricted o: External appearance, location and visual dominance of the building when viewed from the street; Effects on 49.5.32 Paad paige - State Highway 6 residential amenity.
+49.9.32 Road noise - State Highway 6 Any new residential buildings or buildings containing Activities Sensitive to Road Noise, located within: a.
+80m of the boundary of State Highway 6 where the speed limit is 70kmph or greater; or b.
+40m of the boundary of State Highway 6 where the speed limit is less than 70kmph shall be designed and constructed to ensure that the internal noise levels do not exceed 40dB $LA{eq(24h)}$ for habitable spaces.
+49.5.33 Staging development to integrate with transport infrastructure NC Development (except for utilities, the specified transport infrastructural works and other physical infrastructure) within the Te Pūtahi Ladies Mile Sub-Areas shown on the Structure Plan shall not occur prior to all the corresponding Commented [MF85]: #51 G E and Clarke Fortune McDonald transport infrastructural works for the Sub-Area listed below being completed.
 For the purposes of this rule, "completed" means when the works are physically completed and are able to be used for the intended purpose.
-For the purposes of this rule, "development" means a building for which a Code Compliance Certificate has been issued by the Council.
-Any application under Rules 49.4.4, 49.4.18, and any other application involving a building shall include a condition requiring that a Code Compliance
+Commented [JB86]: #77 Ladie Syndicate es Mile Property For the purposes of this rule, "development" means a building for which a Code Compliance Certificate has been issued by the Council.
+Any application under Rules 49.4.4, 49.4.18, and any other application involving a building shall include a condition requiring that a Code Compliance Certificate under s92 of the Building Act 2004 shall not be applied for in respect of that building before the corresponding transport infrastructural Commented [JB87]: Wording JWS discussion Commented [JB88]: Will respo